Up-to-date texts, themes and artist’s voices from HAU, about HAU

 During the “Unacknowledged Loss II”, several materials like photos, texts and films were generated that we share now with the public as part of the programme of #HAUonline.

-In the new podcast edition of the series “Burning Futures”, art theorist T.J.
+In the fifth podcast edition of the series “Burning Futures”, art theorist T.J.
 Demos engages in a discussion with Anjalika Sagar and Kodwo Eshun (The Otolith Group) about the conceptual background of their recent film “INFINITY Minus Infinity” in the face of the Corona Crisis and the Black Lives Matter movement and why racial genocide and ecocide are both at the origins of the “Anthropocene”.

 Episode 3: Interlude / By Jota Mombaça